RyanSot/SoT-Tool/README.md

 Configurations can also be exported to `.zip` for easy sharing.

-## Features                                                    ## My own added features
+## Features

-* Dynamic health and regeneration indicators                  * AFK macro should exted time to 55 minutes
+* Dynamic health and regeneration indicators
-* Customizable colours, fonts, and display anchors            * Travel freeze uses alt+enter alt+space bug
+* Customizable colours, fonts, and display anchors
-* Health threshold indicators with colour transitions         * Engine.ini uses from 3 presets for custom graphics
+* Health threshold indicators with colour transitions
 * Configurable skull icons for health state
 * Ammo tracking with automatic colour calibration
 * Optional static or dynamic crosshair